the-heap/Emojions/README.md

 Currently only the **snippet** portion has automated testing setup.

-Now, the snippet is _not_ a JavaScript module, so the testing offered a challenge.
-The way it was solved is this case was to have a conditional export of each component that requires testing.
+Now, the snippet is _not_ a JavaScript module, so the testing offers a challenge.
+It is solved by having a conditional export of each component that requires testing.
 You'll notice at the end of the snippet file `snippet/index.js` a series of lines that look like this:

 ```javascript
 exports.pipe = pipe